cygnus-technology/reach-protobuf/readme.md

     * Build the files:
       * cmake --build ./ builds with what is native, Microsoft on Windows.
       * make builds with Linux Makefiles.
+    * Either copy these to the built directory or exclude the built directory and point at the build directory that the make populates.
 * The file "reach_proto_sizes.h" is created by proto\extract_sizes.py using reach.options.
 The C code uses this H file.

 ### Contribution guidelines